 Encryption Levels Matter

-PDF Ink allows 40-bit RC4 encryption, but we don’t necessarily recommend it.
-RC4 might be easier on your server, but it is no longer considered secure.
-40-bit encryption can be cracked in seconds by modern computers
+In order to add passwords and protections to a PDF, the PDF must be encrypted.
+PDF Ink allows RC4 and AES Encryption up to 256 bit.
+The higher the encryption level, the more demand on your server.
+40-bit RC4 encryption might be easier on your server, but it is no longer considered secure.
+40-bit encryption can be cracked in seconds by modern computers.

 Always aim for AES-128 or AES-256 if you have robust hosting and your server can handle the heavy load of applying encryption (not to mention fonts, graphics, and maybe HTML) to your PDF.